Nikolas Caoile

 Nikolas Caoile is an American conductor, pianist, and percussionist.
-He was recently appointed Music Director and Conductor of the Lake Union Civic Orchestra.
-In 2010, he was appointed Music Director and Conductor of the Wenatchee Valley Symphony Orchestra.
+In 2010, he was appointed music director and Conductor of the Wenatchee Valley Symphony Orchestra.
 And, since 2006 he has served as Director of Orchestras at Central Washington University's Department of Music.
+He has also served as music director of the Lake Union Civic Orchestra and Principal Conductor of the Salem Chamber Orchestra.

 Early life

 Caoile's father, Agerico Torio Caoile, is a self-taught musician born and raised in Manila, Philippines.
 His mother, Bachyen Nguyen Caoile, is an accountant born in Vietnam.
 Caoile started piano at the age of six.
 Later, he studied to become a pianist and percussionist and was a member of Portland Youth Philharmonic.
 He received training under Huw Edwards at the Olympia Symphony Orchestra; Bruce McIntosh, a professor emeritus at Willamette University; and Peter Erős at the University of Washington.
 He eventually received his doctorate from the University of Michigan under Kenneth Kiesler and took a masterclass course in music with Lorin Maazel at the University of Michigan.